anacierdem/libdragon-docker/README.md

 This is a wrapper for a docker container to make managing the libdragon toolchain easier.
 It has the additional advantage that libdragon toolchain and library can be installed on a per-project basis instead of managing system-wide installations.

+> [!INFO]
+> I've started this project a few years before [devcontainers](https://containers.dev/) were a thing.
+The cli still works and provides minor additional functionality, but if you already have a containerized environment, I suggest using a devcontainer instead.
+It is doing essentially the same thing.
+You can find more info in [`libdragon` devcontainer](#libdragon-configuration) section.
+I'll continue to improve that configuration to make it a compelling alternative.

 ## Prerequisites

 You should have [docker](https://www.docker.com/products/docker-desktop) (`>= 27.2.0`) and [git](https://git-scm.com/downloads) installed on your system.